 The Outer London Fund is aimed at London's outer town centres and more specifically the parts that will not see direct benefits from current transport works such as Crossrail, or increased consumer spending because of the Olympics.
 The Fund is led by the Mayor of London.

-You can find out more about how we plan to use the funding in West Norwood by reading:
+Find out more about how we plan to spend Outer London Fund monies in West Norwood:

 Outer London Fund - Round Two

 Lambeth Council has successfully bid for almost £3 million from the Mayor of London’s Outer London Fund Round Two.

 The funding will be used to improve the look of Streatham and West Norwood town centres, as well as to support a range of cultural and community events and support local businesses.
 Improvements are numerous but likely to include:

 - shop fronts improvements to make the high streets more attractive to shoppers